 The success of OSAC's efforts to facilitate the development and promote the use of technically sound standards depends on the collaboration and dedication of volunteers who have expertise in a broad array of of forensic science disciplines as well as scientific research, statistics, law and policy.

 Do you want to participate in the standards development process and make an impact on the forensic science community?
-Complete and submit OSAC's on-line application form to be eligible and considered for OSAC membership.
+Email us at firstname.lastname@example.org and we'll send you an application form.

 - OSAC accepts membership applications on a continuous basis.
 Potential members, affiliates, and Scientific and Technical Review Panel (STRP) members will be selected from this applicant pool.